 The restoration of Danmarks Nationalbank’s listed building at Havnegade 5 will be more expensive and take longer than previously assessed.

-The estimated price is now almost kr.
-2.8 billion for renovation and restoration of the building.
+The estimated price is now kr.
+3.064 billion for renovation and restoration of the building.
 However, no construction contracts have yet been signed, and the final construction budget for the renovation of architect Arne Jacobsen’s building at Havnegade 5 may eventually exceed the current estimate.

-At the same time, construction is now expected to take a year longer, prolonging Danmarks Nationalbank’s stay at its temporary headquarters at Langelinie Alle in Copenhagen into 2029.
+At the same time, construction is now expected to take just over a year longer, prolonging Danmarks Nationalbank’s stay at its temporary headquarters at Langelinie Alle in Copenhagen into 2030.

 The project has focused on recreating the unique materials and structures with which Arne Jacobsen designed the building, while also meeting the requirements for listed buildings.